Get AI SEO for FREE.

 3. Even if the product owner offers a no-follow link, take it.
 No-follow links are not useless; they still help in gaining traffic and do affect the perception of your brand (for the people who see your testimonial.)

-4.1 Be the First to Talk About A New Product, Service, or Upcoming Event
+4.1 Be the First to Talk About a New Product, Service, or Upcoming Event

 There is a reason why most tech bloggers and reviewers review phones as soon as they come out.
 It offers a huge advantage in terms of reach and gaining links.